 We had media lists built of every journalist and writer in politics and began blasting them with "anonymous" tips from fake email addresses.

-Have are some of the "tips" we sent out Here are some of the "tips" we sent out.
+Here are some of the "tips" we sent out.

-We sent these types of emails out to over 20,000 media contacts from 6 different
+We sent these types of emails out to over 20,000 media contacts from 6 different email accounts.